MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-cash-flow-analyses.md

 To use a manual process:

-1. In the Accountant Role Center, search for **Cash Flow Setup**, and then choose the related link.
+1. In the Accountant Role Centre, search for **Cash Flow Setup**, and then choose the related link.
 2. Expand the **Cortana Intelligence** FastTab, and then choose the **Cortana Intelligence Enabled** check box.
 3. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Cash Flow Forecast**, and then choose the related link.
 4. On the **Cash Flow Forecast** page, choose the **Recalculate Forecast** action.